zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/5-pack-and-ship-service-composite.md

 The pack and ship service is defined with a REST interface and accepts a Shipping resource (part of the canonical order message).
 It initiates the packing and shipping of one order and notifies the customer that the order has shipped.
 It also updates the order status in the database to Shipped.

-## **STEP 1**: Create a new SOA project PackAndShipService with an empty composite in the application e2e-1201-composites.
+## **STEP 1**: Create a new SOA project PackAndShipService

+Let's start a SOA project in JDeveloper with an empty composite in the application e2e-1201-composites.
 As SOA Suite 12c provides the following REST support:
 - Enable REST support in new or existing services
 - Integrate with external REST APIs
 - Orchestrate a set of RESTful state transitions (RPC/HATEOAS approach)